ombr-gh/.github/profile/README.md

 ## Hi there 👋

-This is Ombr Technologies.
+This is Ombr.
 We make affordable hardware to solve real-world problems.